sranins/BusinessApplication-ReleaseNotes/articles/Spring18/business-intelligence-platform/power-bi-embedded/model-parameters-api.md

 [!include[banner](../../../includes/banner.md)]

-Users can uses model parameters to define parameters and make them a part of their reports and data models, such as a query filter, a data source reference, and a measure definition, dependent on one or more parameter values.
+Users can use model parameters to define parameters and make them a part of their reports and data models, such as a query filter, a data source reference, and a measure definition, dependent on one or more parameter values.
 Parameters are defined on the PBIX file through Power BI Desktop.
 For more information, see